Cornel Wilde: Death

-Wilde died of leukemia on October 16, 1989, three days after his 77th birthday.
+Wilde died of leukemia on October 16, 1989, three days after his 77th birthday and just weeks after he had been diagnosed with the blood disease.
 He is interred in the Westwood Village Memorial Park Cemetery in Westwood, Los Angeles.

 For his contribution to the motion picture industry, Cornel Wilde has a star on the Hollywood Walk of Fame at 1635 Vine Street.